 Through this school i was introduced to the threads that have woven my path in the 18 years that have since passed.

-He introduced us to Neil Cameron, with whom we created large-scale, ritual theatre www.neilcameron.com.
-I worked with Neil for 7 years creating the closing ceremony for the Woodford Folk Festival. and a number of other events.
-Neil’s work and the relationships i created there became strong underpinnings to my community arts practice.
+He introduced us to Neil Cameron, with whom we created large-scale, ritual theatre.
+I worked with Neil for seven years, developing the closing ceremony for the Woodford Folk Festival and a number of other events.
+Neil’s work and the relationships I built there became strong foundations for my community arts practice.

-After John Bolton School I joined 3 other past student, Jo, Di and cath to create Endangered Species, a roving family of Basle masks.
-This led to Emu Nomads, a roving puppetry act that toured Europe, New Zealand and of course Australia.
+After John Bolton School, I joined three other former students —Jo, Di, and Cath—to create Endangered Species, a roving family of Basel masks.
+This led to Emu Nomads, a roving puppetry act that toured Europe, New Zealand, and of course, Australia.

-In 1994 I completed the Grad.
-Dip at VCA Dance, where I explored the creation of physical stories through movement, story telling, puppetry etc.
+In 1994, I completed the Graduate Diploma at VCA Dance, where I explored the creation of physical stories through movement, storytelling, puppetry, etc.

 2005 Rebecca in Flight was presented at the Melbourne Fringe Festival